 - Publicly praise outstanding performance: Whether during team meetings or on company-wide platforms like Slack, don’t hesitate to give kudos when they’re due.

-- Create opportunities for peer recognition: Encourage employees to nominate their colleagues for awards or shout-outs, fostering camaraderie within the group.
+- Create opportunities for peer recognition: Encourage employees to nominate their colleagues for crystal awards employees will love, fostering camaraderie within the group

 - Show appreciation beyond work milestones: Celebrate personal achievements as well – birthdays, anniversaries, promotions – anything that contributes positively to the overall atmosphere of your organization.